NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification

-\subsubsection{Message passing based GNNs}
+\subsection{Message Passing Based GNNs}

-The core of most GNNs is message passing scheme.
-Denote with $\mathbf{W}^{(l)}$ the learnable weights in the $l$-th layer, $\mathcal{N}(i)$ the set of neighboring node indices for node $v_i$, and $\sigma(\cdot)$ the nonlinear activation function, a basic message passing layer takes the following form:
+The core of most GNNs is message passing, in which each node aggregates features from its topological neighborhoods to update its representation.
+Let us denote the learnable weights matrix as $\mathbf{W}\in\mathbb{R}^{{f_o}\times {f_i}}$, the set of neighboring node indices for node $v_i$ as $\mathcal{N}(i)$ , and the nonlinear activation function (e.g., ReLU) as $\sigma(\cdot)$.
+A basic message passing layer takes the following form: